klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- So I've come full circle. -->

-Morpheus said it well: "Fate, it seems, is not without a sense of irony".
+As Morpheus said: "Fate, it seems, is not without a sense of irony".